vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 |TKG Workload VIP Network|`sfo01-w01-vds01-tkgworkloadvip`|172.16.70.1/24|N/A|172.16.70.100 - 172.16.70.200|
 |TKG Workload Segment|`sfo01-w01-vds01-tkgworkload`|172.16.60.1/24|172.16.60.100- 172.16.60.200|N/A|

-## 3-Tier Network Architecture
+## 3-Network Architecture

-For POC environments and minimal networks requirement, you can use the 3-tier network architecture.
-For this demonstration, we deployed Tanzu Kubernetes Grid into a 3-tier network as Infrastructure Management Network, TKG Management Network, and TKG Workload Network.
-This design allows you use only 3-tier network architectures. and ensures the isolation between Infra VMs, TKG Management. and TKG Workload components.
+For POC environments and minimal networks requirement, you can proceed with 3 network architecture.
+In this design, we deploy the Tanzu Kubernetes Grid into 3 networks as Infrastructure Management Network, TKG Management Network and TKG Workload Network.
+This design allows us to use only 3 networks and ensures the isolation between Infra VMs, TKG Management and TKG Workload components.

 This network reference design can be mapped into this general framework: